DuskNgai/Paper-Notes/Biology/Cryo/cryoEM Concept Check Questions Revised.md

 2. Where does the sample rest with respect to the objective lens?

-   > Between pole pieces of objective lenses.
+   > Between pole pieces gap of objective lenses.

 3. What is the "pole piece gap"?

-   > Gap between two lenses(magnetic poles).
+   > Gap between two lenses (magnetic poles).

 4. What is a "cryo-box"?

-   > The little box in around the sample in order to block the water molecules.
+   > The tiny box in EM wraps around the sample in order to block the water molecules.

-5. What is "en-centric height"?
+5. What is "eucentric height"?
 Is it different for every grid?

-   > When we rotate the sample insertion tube, the height of rotating axis.
+   > When rotating the sample inside the EM around center axis of the insertion tube, a horizontal axis, the eucentric height is height of the rotating axis.
+It is different for every grid.

 # 1-5 Energy filters